 But of course, don’t look at the prices of goods in supermarkets alone.
 Factor in the cost of traveling to different grocery stores and see if you’ll be able to save more.
-Not only that, consider the time you have to spend going to different places.
-At the end of the day, you might have saved more on goods but spent more on transportation, hopping from one grocery to another.
+Consider the time you have to spend going to different places as well.
+At the end of the day, you might have saved more on goods but spent more on transportation.

-Important Noche Buena tip: When shopping for your Noche Buena ingredients, check the products displayed at the upper and lower shelves.
+Important Christmas tipid tip: When shopping for your Noche Buena ingredients, check the products displayed on the upper and lower shelves.
 These items are likely to be cheaper than those at eye level.

 3. Avoid Last-Minute Noche Buena Shopping

 Have you started buying food for Christmas Eve yet?
-Prices of Noche Buena packages and single products go higher as Christmas approaches, so do your Noche Buena shopping as soon as you receive your 13th month pay or bonus.
+Prices of Noche Buena packages and single products go higher as Christmas approaches, so do your Noche Buena shopping as soon as you can.

 If you don’t have enough money yet, start buying a few items early, such as noodles, pasta, sauces, fruit cocktails, and other food items you can stock up until Christmas.
 You don’t necessarily have to buy everything at once.
-Doing so would hurt your wallet, so start buying what’s on your Noche Buena food list a few pieces at a time.
+Start buying what’s on your Noche Buena food list a few pieces at a time.